 What a Game Design Document does not cover

 This is almost as important as knowing what it does cover.
 If you continue to make games (as I sure hope you will), you’ll likely have family or friends “pitch” you an idea for a video game design.
-Usually, they will tell you their idea without having thought about it from the perspective of a developer.
-I’ve had friends tell me about their game idea and then launch into a long and detailed explanation of the game’s story or a description of what the player will look like.
+Usually, they will tell you their idea without having thought about it from the perspective of a game developer.
+I’ve had friends tell me about their game concept and then launch into a long and detailed explanation of the game’s story or a description of what the player will look like.
 This is important to think about but it’s not going to help you draft a Game Design Document or make it anything more than just an idea.
 Therefore, let’s look at what a Game Design Document is not.

 - A Game Design Document is not an exhaustive story or “script”